 CHALLANGES ACTION TO BE TAKEN Municipal Planning Registrar to be appointed in Position to be prioritized in the 2019/2020 terms of SPLUMA budget No peace officers within the Planning Office to Peace Officer Training to be conducted for the ensure enforcements of Planning By-laws Planning staff.
-As interim measure to allow an official from the public safety dept. to assist on a full-time basis Appointment of a legal person that is well versed That municipal legal team go for training on with the planning laws and to take legal action planning laws or an external legal adviser be against contraveners in terms of obtaining appointed be appointed. demolition order, court interdicts, etc. Appeals Authority requires further training Technical Advisers be appointed to assist the Appeal Authority is take decisions that are compliant with all the relevant laws Illegal developments without submission of More staff to be appointed to help identify illegal building plans structures as we are short staffed.
-Outdated filing system New filing system Fines cannot be issued; peace officer training is Peace officer training needed
+Appointment of a legal person that is well versed That municipal legal team go for training on with the planning laws and to take legal action planning laws or an external legal adviser be

+CHALLANGES ACTION TO BE TAKEN

+against contraveners in terms of obtaining appointed be appointed.

+demolition order, court interdicts, etc.

+Appeals Authority requires further training Technical Advisers be appointed to assist the

+Appeal Authority is take decisions that are

+compliant with all the relevant laws

+Illegal developments without submission of More staff to be appointed to help identify illegal

+building plans structures as we are short staffed.

+Outdated filing system New filing system

+Fines cannot be issued; peace officer training is Peace officer training

+needed